gak/pycallgraph/docs/index.rst

 Project Status
 ==============

-The latest version is **1.0.0** which is currently in heavy development, and is a backwards incompatbile from the previous release.
+The latest version is **1.0.0** which is currently near release (*probably* around the 16th of September 2013), and is a backwards incompatbile from the previous release.

+The project lives on GitHub, where you can `report issues <https://github.com/gak/pycallgraph/issues>`_, contribute to the project by `forking the project <https://help.github.com/articles/fork-a-repo>`_ and creating a `pull request <https://help.github.com/articles/using-pull-requests>`_, or just `browse the source code <https://github.com/gak/pycallgraph/>`_.

 Features
 ========